I found the following

 but she has not”

-The poem has a section where the poet demands of the reader since when the country ceased to be their pride,
+section where the poet demands of the reader since when the country ceased to

 “When did ‘she’ become so humiliating to you?